 Here at Simcenter we talk a lot about the digital twin, a virtual representation of a real-world object.
 If we are performing marine structural analysis, a digital twin gives us the ability to test ‘what if’ scenarios and try out many options in a virtual world before finalizing the design and starting to build.
 But we need to remember that this virtual structure does not exist on its own: it interacts with, and is affected by, the wider world around it.

 In marine design, the real-world object is of course a ship, a complex structure affected by complex external conditions such as waves.
 Predicting how this structure will respond to these conditions is a vital part of the design process: vessel certification depends on fulfilling strict criteria to ensure safety and stability.

-Structural analysis tools such as Simcenter 3D can be used to create a digital twin of the vessel, and predict its response in a wide range of structural scenarios.
+You can use structural analysis tools such as Simcenter 3D to create a digital twin of the vessel, and predict its response in a wide range of structural scenarios.
 But how can we be certain that this digital twin is realistic?
 That the responses it predicts are real-world responses?

 The answer lies in using real-world data to define and validate the initial virtual model.
 In this on-demand webinar we take a look at how to combine real-world test data with a structural model in Simcenter 3D, and why this is important in creating a true digital twin.
 Our speakers cover:

 - How test data increases the realism of your marine structural analysis and gives confidence in your predictions

 - Methods for gathering real-world test data for vessels